Which San Francisco Tango Teacher is Better

 Third.
 Teaching is an art itself.
 Not all good dancers are able to convey what they know and build up a useful lesson.
 So here my advice is to take lessons with as many teachers as you can to compare.

 How did I learn dancing myself?
-I took lessons with most San Francisco teachers.
-Then after about 8 month I stopped taking lessons.
-I bought a whole bunch of tapes and studied them and tried new stuff at milongas right away dancing like crazy 5 night a week.
-In the following year I took lessons only with a handful teachers mostly from outside of Bay Area which gave me strategic directions, but I've already had in mind what I was looking for.
+I took a lot of lessons.
+Then I bought a whole bunch of tapes and studied them and tried new stuff at milongas right away dancing like crazy 5 night a week. [ 2008:You can not buy these tapes any more] In the following year I continued to take classes, but I've already had in mind what I was looking for.
 Mostly I have learned from my dancing partners and watching other dancers, and even more from my own cultural perception of what tango is.

 Tango had global influence starting with the beginning of the 20th century which made imprints in books, movies, music, and memories of people.
 Now tango is still an artifact of the past.
 Being interested in history and literature I have had quite a thick layer of tango in my mind before I met tango dancers in San Francisco.
 But I have met a first tango teacher 20 years ago, a friend of my family.
 It was a woman from Belarus who was a Russian guerrilla spy during 2nd World War.
 She danced tango in occupied Minsk.
 Then she was taken by Germans to France to work in a camp.
 She fled, met her French friends, and there in France she danced more tango in 1944-1947.
 It is her image, with which I subconsciously check everything I learn and deduct about tango.